South Beach (Singapore): Site tender

 The site was launched for tender in March 2007, and was awarded through a "two-envelope" system, where the bids were first evaluated based on their concept proposals before the bid prices were made known.
 Proposals were assessed on their contribution to the city's skyline profile, the provision of attractive public spaces and high-quality architecture.

-When tender closed in July 2007, URA received seven submissions from major developers and firms.
+When the tender closed in July 2007, URA received seven submissions from major developers and firms.
 Five were rejected even though some of them came with higher bids; these included a joint venture between Pontiac Land Group and Morgan Stanley, CapitaLand, one of two bids from a joint venture between Keppel Land and Hong Kong's Cheung Kong Holdings, and two bids by Overseas Union Enterprise.
 The winning bid was the higher of two remaining tender submissions shortlisted by URA for their acceptable concept proposals.

 Won by a consortium led by City Developments Limited, the winning bid of S$1.689 billion worked out to about S$1,069 per square foot of potential gross floor area.
 Construction of the 99-year leasehold development, which was named "South Beach" and has a gross floor area of 146,827 square metres (1,580,433 square feet), started in 2012.
 CDL tied up with Dubai World's Istithmar Beach Road FZE and Elad Group Singapore, and tendered via Scottsdale Properties.
 Second-place Keppel Land and partner Cheung Kong Holdings lost out with their bid of S$1.386 billion.
 CDL estimated that its investment in the South Beach project would cost at least S$2.73 billion.